 If you are traveling from outside of Europe we recommend a world adapter.

 How to get around Spain

 One fast way to get around Spain is to go by train.
 The trains in Spain are ususually operated by Renfe.
 If you take further distances, you should definitely choose an AVE train which are the Spanish fast-speed trains.
-If you are traveling by train for several trips in Europe make sure to check Eurail.
+If you are traveling by train for several trips in Europe make sure to check GoEuro.

 Often traveling by bus is cheaper than going by train.
 In Spain there are many affordable bus companies operating. e.g. ALSA.

 Keep in mind that Spain is a big country.
 If you want to travel from the North to South or even to the Canary Islands, you might want to consider going by plane.
 In Spain, there are many airlines operating.
 The cheapest flights can usually be found with Vueling or similar low-cost airlines.

 Another Option is to drive around Spain by yourself on an amazing Spain Road trip.
 You can either use your own car or rent a car on-site.